 Choose the right lens

 The choice of lens always goes a long way to dictating the look and feel of an interview.
-A common trend at the moment is to use a very shallow depth of field, having the subject in sharp focus but a blurred, indistinct background.
+A common trend at the moment is to use a very shallow depth of field, keeping the subject in sharp focus while blurring the background.
 This effect works well in a lot of cases, but it’s worth deciding if it’s right for you.
-If the subject is animated or talks with their hands, it might be worth giving yourself some more room to work with by using a wider angle lens and giving yourself a bit more room to play with in terms of focus.
+If the subject is animated or talks with their hands, it might be worth giving yourself some more room to work with by using a wider-angle lens and giving yourself a bit more room to play with in terms of focus.

 Building a relationship

-As a professional crew, we must be respectful to our clients by always being on time, appropriately dressed, and considerate of the environment we are faced with.
-Building a rapport with the interviewee can be hugely beneficial to the quality of the interview.
-If the subject is relaxed and comfortable their responses will be less hurried and they will be more open.
-By having a quick chat with the interviewee before the interview and running through what the process is, you will make them feel more relaxed and at ease in front of the camera, and more relaxed interviewees means better interviews.
+As professionals, we must be respectful to our clients by always being on time, appropriately dressed, and considerate of the environment we are in.
+Building rapport with the interviewee can significantly enhance the quality of the interview.
+If the subject is relaxed and comfortable, their responses will be less hurried and more open.
+By having a quick chat with the interviewee before the interview and running through the process, you will make them feel more at ease in front of the camera, and more relaxed interviewees mean better interviews.

 Do you need an experienced camera crew to shoot professional video interviews?
 Get in touch with Dream Engine today.